vjbravo123/Extroverts-Signup-Wizard/README.md

 ### Environment Variables

-Create a `.env.local` file in the project root.
+Create a `.env.local` file in the project root:

 ```env
 RESEND_API_KEY=your_resend_api_key